s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 ***Biology & Appearance.*** Hutts have large mouths, stubby arms, and three lungs.
 They are tough and muscular with thick leathery skin, which is wrinkled and slimy.
 Their tails are supported by a skeletal spine.
 Despite their legendary adult size, Hutts start out as tiny Huttlets less than half a meter in height.

 Their homeworld of Nal Hutta has a hot atmosphere and is frequently streaked by greasy rains, creating a fetid sauna in which Hutts are most comfortable.
-Hutts can live for centuries—Jabba was 604 when he was killed—and can grow to enormous sizes.
+Hutts can live for centuriesâ€”Jabba was 604 when he was killedâ€”and can grow to enormous sizes.

 Some Hutts suffer from a genetic defect that causes their skin to be bereft of pigment and prone to cracking.